MOTLOW STATE COMMUNITY COLLEGE

 · Performs other essential tasks, requiring less than 5% of time preparation each: preparing catalog revisions, student guides, and other publications; coordinating and responding to audits and program reviews.

-· Performs other duties as assigned by the Executive Director of Financial Aid to assure successful achievement of the department’s goals.
+· Performs other duties as assigned by the Associate Director of Financial Aid or Executive Director of Financial Aid.

 To ensure consideration, interested applicants must submit an application and resume online at URL blocked - click to apply .